KMJ-007/riscv-emulator-challenge/blog.md

 ![image](https://gist.github.com/user-attachments/assets/78ea36eb-5fb8-4337-b032-5e1d182c8931)

-from the first profiline found out that executor program which is heart has following things:
+(i run the profiler on my work pc to get more detailed results, my current pc sucks in this specific thing) from the first profiler found out that executor program which is heart has following things:

 ```bash
 Time    % of Total   Self Time   Function Name